Jobs Career Advice Post Job

 Countries With the Highest Youth Unemployment Rate

-Note: The unemployed young people are those aged between 15-24 without gainful employment.
+Note: The unemployed young people are those between the ages of 15-24 without gainful employment.

 Using the date above, here is a table to demonstrate the percentage of each country’s youth unemployment rate:

-In addition to the absence of educational qualifications and the right skills that are requirements of the labor market, the following factors are responsible for the high rate of youth unemployment:
+In addition to the absence of educational qualifications and the right skills that are requirements of the labour market, the following factors are responsible for the high rate of youth unemployment:

 1. Economic Slumps

 The presence or absence of economic growth and development directly impacts the labour market.
-The more opportunities there are, the more jobs would be available and unemployment reduced; and in the same vein, economic contraction would result in the increment of joblessness.
+The more opportunities that exist, the more jobs will be available and unemployment reduced.
+Conversely, economic contraction leads to an increase in joblessness.

 Noticeably, young workers are frequently observed as the most unimportant.
 They are seen as most disposable because they typically lack experience and as a result, they are the most hit by financial crisis.